Morudu7/alx-system_engineering-devops/0x02-shell_redirections/README.md

-15.Script display the number of lines that contain the pattern "bi" in /etc/passwd 16.Script to display lines containing pattern "root" and 3 lines after them in etc/passwd 17.Script that display all lines in the file /etc/passwd that do not contain the pattern "bin'
+15.Script display the number of lines that contain the pattern "bi" in /etc/passwd 16.Script to display lines containing pattern "root" and 3 lines after them in etc/passwd 17.Script that display all lines in the file /etc/passwd that do not contain the pattern "bin' 18.Script to display all lines of the file /etc/ssh/sshd_config